inSileco/graphicsutils/inst/tmp/PR.md

 :hammer: `frameit()` renamed `frameIt()` for the sack of naming consistency.
 :hammer: `compassRose1()` and `compassRose2()` respectively renamed `compassRoseCardinal()` and `compassRose()`.
 :hammer: `layout2()` renamed `interactiveLayout()` to better reflect what it does.
-:shield:
+:hammer: In `pickColors()` the color of the text giving the characteristics of the selected color depends on the current selection to improve readability.
+:hammer: a new set of functions is introduced: `contrastColors` to easily contract colors
+:shield: test for `darken` family functions.
+:shield: test for `contrastColors` family functions.
-:arrow_up: Switch to version 1.2-0
+:arrow_up: Switch to version 1.2-0.